Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 • Use pillows or supports for safety

-• Not good for long times without pressure checks
+• Not suitable for long periods without checks

 Prone Position (Lying on Tummy)